 - Thin physique

 Does it sound like you’re an ectomorph?
-Check out the XX calculator here to get your results.
+Check out this calculator here to get your results.

 So you understand what characterizes each body type, and you’ve figured out what yours is.
 But what are you supposed to do with this information, anyway?

 Ectomorphs and endomorphs are near opposites when it comes to physique.
-Naturally, we’re not going to recommend that they eat the same thing and lift the same weights.
+Naturally, we’re not going to recommend that they eat the same thing and lift the same stuff.

 Here are some training tips and dieting tips for each of the three body types.

-So you’re an endomorph.
-Typically, the problem you’re going to face is being a little on the heavy side, as endomorphs are great at gaining weight but struggle to lose it.
+Typically, the problem you’re going to face is being a little on the heavy side, as endomorphs are great at gaining muscle mass but struggle to lose it because they have a slow metabolism

 Endomorph Dieting Tips: